Betta Fish

 Flaring

 Betta fish flare their operculum, or gill cover, in an act of intimidation.
 It makes the betta look larger and more threatening to potential predators or other betta fish.
 Your betta may also do this if you approach their tank or territory quickly.
-If you want to see this behavior in action, try using a small mirror so he or she can see their own reflection.
+If you want to see this behavior in action, try using a small mirror so he or she can see their reflection.

 Bubble Nest Building